AMC Entertainment Holdings (AMC) Q3 2017 Results - Earnings Call Transcript

 We're going to make sure that we keep investment in that circuit tight, that we keep cost controls in that circuit tight, which will allow us to charge lower prices, which is important because as more and more theatres get renovated, the theatres that are not renovated have a product disadvantage.
 Therefore, they better have a price advantage.
 So, I'd say, the whole company has been moving on to a war footing with respect to cost controls.
 And that's not only true in the U.S., that's also true in Europe.
 Our management teams there are very focused on weaning out efficiencies in the European system.

-The dirty little secret of what we acquired in Europe is that Odeon when we bought it was managed really as a collection of, or call it, a confederation of four separate territories: UK-Ireland, Germany, Austria, Italy and Spain-Portugal.
+The dirty little secret of what we acquired in Europe is that Odeon when we bought it was managed really as a collection of, call it, a confederation of four separate territories: UK-Ireland, Germany, Austria, Italy and Spain-Portugal.
 There was a terrific amount of overlap and duplicative costs as work was done in each of the four territories that could have been done centrally.
 Then we went and acquired Nordic, which added a fifth territory to the system.
-The senior management team of Odeon has one of their largest priorities for 2018 and 2019 rationalizing the expense management of the European theatres because there's no reason to do something 5 times that we could do once.
+The senior management team of Odeon has as one of their largest priorities for 2018 and 2019 rationalizing the expense management of the European theatres because there's no reason to do something five times that we could do once.

 Chad Beynon - Macquarie Capital (USA), Inc.